sjgiorgi/chatlab/docs/deployment/for-researchers.rst

    🗄️  DB:    chatlab-db.xxxxx.us-east-1.rds.amazonaws.com
    🚀 EB:     chatlab-env.eba-xxxxx.us-east-1.elasticbeanstalk.com

-You now have a fully functional ChatLab instance!
+Your ChatLab instance is now live and ready to embed in Qualtrics or REDCap.

-You can embed it in Qualtrics or REDCap surveys using the instructions in :doc:`/survey-integration/index`.
+See :doc:`/survey-integration/index` for details.

 ---

 Removing ChatLab
 ----------------

-If you ever want to remove everything and stop AWS charges:
+If you want to stop paying for AWS resources or reset your environment:

-1. Duplicate the deployment workflow.
+1. Duplicate the deployment workflow file.
-2. Replace this line:
+2. Replace the line:

    ``terraform apply -auto-approve``